 # Archival and deletion

-As a dataset's license or usage patterns change, it might become necessary for the dataset owner to reduce the scope and availability of data or remove the dataset from Redivis.
+As a dataset's license or usage patterns change, it might become necessary for the dataset owner to reduce the scope and availability of data or remove the dataset (or specific versions of the dataset) from Redivis.

 ## Archival

-Archived datasets have been paused from usage.
+Archived datasets cannot be used, but otherwise remain available and can be unarchived at any time.
 They will still be discoverable and subject to all access restrictions, and contain all the same metadata, but any data stored in the dataset will be unavailable for viewing, querying, or exporting.

 You can identify an archived dataset by the grey pill next to the dataset title stating **Archived**.